babinkos/test-task-certsign-tf/README.md

 - 1 region to run ECS in EU : "eu-central-1"
 - 1 region to run ECS in US : "us-east-2"
 - 1 Global R53 AWS hosted Public zone to have geolocation and failover DNS records pointing to ALB created with ECS module.
+- Customer will be roted to nearest region (EU/US), if ECS in region competely offline - geotest.babinkos.de will route to failback region (different one: US/EU).

 ## Pre-requisites